yahiaAlg/final_project_multimodal_chatbot/tasks.md

 Certainly!
 I'll add two more slides focusing on using BERT for text classification, which would be relevant to your project's prompt classification task.

-Slide 5:<speech vocalist="yahia" : now we move on the utility of  > BERT for Text Classification
+Slide 5: BERT for Text Classification

-Title: Adapting BERT for Text Classification Tasks <speech vocalist="yahia" : happens by >
+Title: Adapting BERT for Text Classification Tasks

-• <speech vocalist="yahia" : [dont speak] >Text classification: <speech vocalist="yahia" : coninue from here >Assigning predefined categories to text documents
+• Text classification: Assigning predefined categories to text documents
 • BERT's rich language understanding makes it powerful for classification

-<speech vocalist="yahia" : the >Process :
+Process:

-1. Start with pre-trained BERT model 2.<speech vocalist="yahia" : then > Add<speech vocalist="yahia" : ing > classification head (linear layer) on top of BERT 3.<speech vocalist="yahia" : finally > Fine-tune<speech vocalist="yahia" : ing > the model on task-specific labeled data
+1. Start with pre-trained BERT model
+2. Add classification head (linear layer) on top of BERT
+3. Fine-tune the model on task-specific labeled data

 Advantages:
 • Leverages BERT's deep contextual representations